MadDeCoDeR/Classic-RBDOOM-3-BFG/README.md

 	 -> swresample-3.dll
 	 -> swscale-5.dll

-5. Copy paste the base\wads directory from the source code directory to the base directory on your own Doom 3 BFG directory (/path/to/Doom3BFG).
+5. Copy paste the base directory from the source code directory to the base directory on your own Doom 3 BFG directory (/path/to/Doom3BFG).

 (Optional if you want EAX on Doom 3) Download this addon https://www.moddb.com/mods/classic-rbdoom-3-bfg-edition/downloads/roe-addon